 Around my map are canvas photos from some of my trips.
 I used a website called Canvas Pop to order these (link here).
 You can customize the size and frame of the photo, and they usually ship within one week.
 The photos look like paintings and I think that they look so cute around my map.
 I’m excited to order more in the future and display them all over my wall.

-Travel Gift Idea: For Mom & Dad
+Gifts For Travel Lovers: For Mom & Dad

 I wouldn’t have had the experiences that I did during my semester abroad if it weren’t for my parents.
 Although I paid for all of my weekend trips myself, they were the reason that I was able to live and study in Italy for four months.
 Since I studied abroad during the fall semester, I returned home right in time for Christmas.

 Throughout the semester I bought special gifts to give to my family, including perfume from Paris for my sister, Belgian chocolate for my mom, and a stein from Oktoberfest for my dad.
 Additionally, I wanted to do something special for my parents to show my gratitude towards them for giving me the world, so, before I left for Italy, I printed out ten signs, each one with a bold word on it.
 Together the papers read: “Thank You Mom And Dad For Giving Me The World”.
-When I traveled to a new country, I made sure to get a picture with one of the signs, and during my last week in Florence, I held up the sign that read “world” at Piazzale Michelangelo– a park overlooking the city.
+When I traveled to a new country, I made sure to get a picture with one of the signs, and during my last week in Florence, I held up the sign that read “world” at Piazzale Michelangelo while studying abroad in Florence– a park overlooking the city.

 When I got home I printed these ten photos, bought a shadow box and some craft supplies from AC Moore, and put together my gift.
 Although this isn’t an original idea, my parents were touched- my mom even cried.
 The photos are now hanging in a hallway in my home, reminding my parents of my thankfulness and the places that they helped me to see.
+These collages are great gifts for travel lovers.

-Travel Gift Idea: For Friends
+Gifts For Travel Lovers: For Friends

-Travel Gift Idea: For My Future Home
+Gifts For Travel Lovers: For My Future Home

 I found that putting together some of these gifts and crafts in the first few days that I returned home from Europe was a great way to adjust back to life at home.
 Reflecting on my semester as a whole made me feel so grateful for my experiences and being able to arrive home to my loved ones safe, happy, and healthy.